Ambrosius Francken I: Life

-Around 1573 Ambrosius Francken I was back in Antwerp where he joined the local Guild of Saint Luke as a master.
-Ambrosius lived in a very turbulent time due to the conflict between Calvinists and Catholics in the Low Countries.
+Around 1573 Ambrosius Francken I was back in Antwerp where he joined the local Guild of Saint Luke as a master the same year.
+In 1577 he became a poorter (citizen) of Antwerp.
+He married in the same year 50 year old Barbara Reyns, the widow of Peeter de Bruyne with whom she already had two children.
+His wife was 30 years older than him and had inherited her husband's stone trading business.
+Francken and his wife continued the stone trading business, which was very lucrative as many buildins in Antwerp needed repairs after the damage caused by the troubles in the preceding years.
 In 1577 Antwerp had elected a Calvinist city council.
 The council ordered in 1581 the systematic removal of all images from local churches.
 This event is referred to as the 'silent iconoclasm'.
-Ambrosius, who is believed to have converted to Calvinism himself, was elected dean of the Guild in 1582.
-After the Fall of Antwerp, the city became Catholic again and Ambrosius made it known he was Catholic again.
+It is unclear whether Ambrosius converted to Calvinism himself.
+He was elected dean of the Guild in 1582.
+After the death of his wife in July 1582 he was no longer involved in the stone trading business as this was inherited by his wife's children from her first marriage.
+He married on 11 April a second time to Clara Pickarts, who was the widow of a hosemaker.
+He also took in the two children of his deceased brother Cornelis.
+After the Fall of Antwerp, the city became Catholic again and Ambrosius made it known he had was of the Catholic faith.